Current situation in Valais

 Tourist service providers are putting in place specific measures to protect their guests and offer them a pleasant stay in Valais.
 These cover a variety of sectors including accommodation, restaurants, spas & wellness facilities, meeting venues, public transport (trains, buses and boats) and mountain rides (cable cars, funiculars, chairlifts, etc.).

-Let's respect the safety mesures together to enjoy this winter.
+Let's respect the safety measures together to enjoy this winter to the full.